maxBenelli/local-contributions/PSB.md

 * Add new confidence and fix old text
 * Add new style for inline inputs
 * Fix CustomCheckbox wrap, add new styles
+* Add new confidence, check access to send